AdaCore/training_material/courses/fundamentals_of_ada/240_tasking.rst

    - Concurrent access to functions can be done

-* No function can be called when a procedure is called
+* No function can be called while a procedure is executing

 ------
 Quiz